pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-vectorized-execution.md

 # Implementation of Vectorized Execution
 This section introduces the implementation details of the TiDB vectorized execution model.
 ## Understanding Vectorized Execution
 Vectorized execution, also known as batch processing, is a method of processing data in batches, rather than row by row.
 Traditional row-based processing handles one row at a time, which can lead to significant overhead and reduced efficiency, especially when dealing with large datasets.
-Vectorized execution, on the other hand, processes data in chunks or vectors, which allows for better utilization of CPU and memory resources.
+Vectorized execution, on the other hand, processes data in chunks or vectors, allowing for better utilization of CPU and memory resources.
 ## Key Benefits of Vectorized Execution
-1. **Improved CPU Utilization**: Processing data in batches minimizes the overhead associated with instruction fetchin and decoding, leading to better CPU utilization and improved performance.
+1. **Improved CPU Utilization**: Processing data in batches minimizes the overhead associated with instruction fetching and decoding, leading to better CPU utilization and improved performance.
 2. **Reduced Memory Access**: Data processed in vectors is more likely to be present in the CPU cache, reducing the need for memory access, which is often a performance bottleneck.
 3. **Reduced Branching**: Traditional row-based processing often involves conditional statements and branching, which can hinder performance.
 Vectorized execution minimizes branching, leading to more predictable and faster execution.
 ## Implementing Vectorized Execution in TiDB
 TiDB leverages a memory layout similar to Apache Arrow to enable the execution of a batch of data at a time.
 This approach allows for efficient data processing, reducing overhead and improving performance.
 ### Columnar Memory Layout Implementation in TiDB
 In TiDB, the columnar memory layout is defined as a `Column`, and a batch of these `Columns` is referred to as a `Chunk`.
 The implementation of `Column` draws inspiration from Apache Arrow, ensuring efficient data processing.
 Depending on the data type they store, TiDB employs two types of `Columns`:
 - **Column with Fixed Length**: These Columns store data of a fixed length, such as Double, Bigint, Decimal, and similar data types.
 This structure is optimized for predictable and consistent data sizes, facilitating efficient processing.
 - **Column with Variable Length**: These Columns accommodate variable-length data types, including Char, Varchar, and others.
 Variable-length data types can hold a range of character lengths, and the Column structure adapts to handle such variability.